 For a long time, this page has been and remains, like me, a work in progress.
-At present, I spend a lot of my time leading Soul Motion® classes and workshops in the US and Europe and teaching Gestalt Awareness Practice
+At present, I spend a lot of my time leading conscious movement classes and workshops in the US and Europe and teaching the Moving with Life Curriculum to groups and individuals.
+I am a lover of motion and stillness,

 trainer and mentor of teachers, devoted though imperfect wife, and a